srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 I found that changing the *activation function* requires to make additional parameters change as well to avoid a significant performance hit.
 In particular, the *activation function* is linked to what initial weights were chosen (see below) and to what learning rate was defined (see below).

-In my tests I found that SIGMOID performed slightly better than TANH, although I suppose this is due to my overall design and network parameters.
+In my tests I found that SIGMOID performed slightly better than TANH, although I suppose this is rather due to my overall design.
 Based on my reading I had expected that TANH outperforms SIGMOID.

 ### Initial Weights

 This one is a lot less obvious.
 The weights in neural networks are usually initialized using random values 0 to +1 or -1 to +1.
-In fact, in my previous 1-layer MNIST network I had found that initializing all weights to 0.5 leads to almost the same result as initializing them to a random value 0-1.
+In fact, in my previous 1-layer MNIST network I had found that initializing all weights to 0.5 leads to almost the same result as initializing them to a random value between 0 and +1.

-Now, with the added hidden layer and use of an activation function, the network behaves very differently.
+Now, with the added hidden layer and the use of an activation function, the network behaves very differently.

-I started by using random values 0-1 and wondered about the desastrous performance.
+I started by using random values between 0 and +1 and wondered about the desastrous performance.
 I then changed to include negative values, i.e. using random values -1 to +1 which improved performance a lot.
-If you understand how SIGMOID and TANH work, though, it's less of a surprise why this subtle change bears such a large impact.
+If you understand how SIGMOID and TANH work, though, it's less of a surprise why this subtle change has a rather large impact.

 Yet, while I was trying to further fine-tune the network, I found that another subtle change significantly improved the network's accuracy: instead of using random values between -1 and +1 I used values between 0 and +1 and made every second value negative.